DanielHeath/text-search/README.md

  * Get woken up when ops can't fix it at night
  * Train other devs in it (have you tried reading the ElasticSearch docs?)

-I'm sure I've forgotten some important bits here, but the core idea is that it's a lot of work to add something like elasticsearch to your stack.
+I'm sure I've forgotten some important bits here.
+The core idea is that it's a lot of work to add something like elasticsearch to your stack.

-## Documentation

-Postgres text-search has very detailed documentation which is fantastic if you're trying to debug something wierd but less helpful if you're trying to learn how to use it.

-I haven't found a good entry-level introduction yet, so this is my attempt to quickly explain the important bits.

 ## TSVector
 A postgres type used for search (TextSearch Vector).